 The other day we talked about Give –Save –Spend and allocating percentages to each.
 We use the first 10% to honor to God and the second 10% going into savings.

-But what does that mean for our children and how to we manage that?
+But what does that mean for our children and how do we manage that?

 The 10% that is set aside is for long term saving.
-As grown ups we save for a down payment for a house, retirement, or large investments.
-Kids can save for a car, college tuition, college books and supplies, or an exchange program abroad.
+As grown ups, we save for a down payment for a house, retirement, or significant investments.
+Kids can save for a car, college tuition, college books, and supplies, or an exchange program abroad.

-My kids were really young when they started to fill their savings container with dimes.
-My husband and I knew they needed a better place to store their money so we opened up a savings account for each of them.
-They were a long way off from buying a car or leaving for school but they were on their way to being prepared for it.
+My kids were young when they started to fill their savings container with dimes.
+My husband and I knew they needed a better place to store their money, so we opened up a savings account for each of them.
+They were a long way off from buying a car or leaving for school, but they were on their way to being prepared for it.